-Support Coordinators (SCs) and providers assess participants and identify factors that put waiver participants at risk and affect, or may affect, their health and/or welfare through the initial medical certification, and the annual Plan of Care (POC) process using the interRAI Home Care (iHC) assessment tool, as well as participant, family and provider input.
-Ongoing monitoring assesses the effectiveness of the support strategies and identifies changes in the participant's needs, and/or other health and welfare concerns.
-The frequency and intensity of the monitoring must be adjusted to meet the needs of the participant and corresponds to the level of identified risk.
+Support Coordinators (SCs) and providers assess participants and identify factors that put waiver participants at risk and affect, or may affect, their health and/or welfare through the initial medical certification and the annual plan of care (POC) process using the inter RAI assessment tool, as well as participant, family and provider input.
+Ongoing monitoring assesses the effectiveness of the support strategies and identifies changes in the participant's needs and/or other health and welfare concerns.
+The frequency and intensity of the monitoring must be adjusted to meet the needs of the participant and correspond to the level of identified risk.

-The iHC assessment includes specific Client Assessment Protocols (CAPs) that are "triggered" and identified for detailed planning based on the comprehensive assessment.
-Many of these CAPs address risks common among elders and adults with physical disabilities, such as falls, depression, dehydration, abuse, environmental hazards, etc. SCs are required to address every triggered CAP.
+The interRAI assessment tool includes specific Client Assessment Protocols (CAPs) that are "triggered" and identified for detailed planning based on the comprehensive assessment.
+Many of these CAPs address risks common among elders and adults with physical disabilities (e.g., falls, depression, dehydration, abuse, environmental hazards, etc.) SCs are required to address every triggered CAP.